amgart/iracingPlanner/README.md

 tracks for the current season.

 ## How to use
-Go to the following url: https://amgiracingplanner.web.app/login If you are not registered, introduce your desired user and password and click on 'Sign up'.
+Access to the following url: https://amgiracingplanner.web.app/login

+If you are not registered, introduce your desired user and password and click on 'Sign up'.
 After receiving the confirmation message you can now login.
 After login, the *Dashboard* screen is shown, just go to *My cars* tab and select the cars you own on *iRacing*.